 Certificates and Minors

-The Minor in Preservation Studies is offered within the Master of Preservation Studies program of the Tulane School of Architecture.
+The undergraduate Minor in Preservation Studies is offered within the Preservation Studies program of the Tulane School of Architecture.
 Students meet a variety of experts in architectural heritage management and learn the fundamentals of historic preservation practice through four courses in historic preservation theory and practice, conservation technology, and architectural history.

 Building upon Tulane University's strengths in civic engagement and service learning, the interdisciplinary social innovation and social entrepreneurship (SISE) minor will prepare students to use solutions-oriented thinking, integrate theory and practice, generate and support stimulating research across fields, and better understand and create new models of social change.
-This minor requires classes from the Business School and Architecture School.

 The Real Estate Summer Minor Institute is an intensive, 8-week program designed to help students obtain the essential knowledge and skills for entry level positions and careers in the real estate industry, both residential and commercial.
 The program provides a strong foundation on Real Estate as a business, specifically focusing on careers as a real estate investor, owner or developer, in real estate finance and in real estate consulting.